MattiasMalman/CountUpTimer_bajen/README.md

-## :stopwatch: Count Up Timer
+## :stopwatch: Count Up Timer (bajen-Edition)

-> A simple website written in HTML, CSS & Javascript that is counting up from the date that is specified in the Javascript file.
+> A simple website written in JavaScript, HTML & CSS that is counting up from the date that is specified in the code.

 ## :scroll: Introduction